realA10001986/AmigaDSP3210/README.md

 # Amiga and DSP 3210

-This repo is about the Amiga and the DSP 3210.
-So what's what:
+This repository is about the Amiga and the DSP 3210.
+So, what's what:

 ### dsp3210dist: